Mr Amjed - Resilient Robins

 - We recommend www.whiteroseeducation.com/1-minute-maths for some fun one minute maths work.

-- We will be discussing suffixes and how we add them to the end of words.
+- We will be discussing suffixes and how we add them on to the end of words.
 We have

 been adding ‘ing’ ‘er’ ‘ed’ can you think of any words with these suffixes in and then write them into a sentence.

-half of 6 is 3.
-There is a fab game on https://www.topmarks.co.uk/maths-games/hit-thebutton then you could go on to try doubling and halving at home.
-Just set it to doubles to
+- In school we will be learning about doubles and halves.
+For example double 3 is 6 and half of 6 is 3.
+There is a fab game on https://www.topmarks.co.uk/maths-games/hit-thebutton that you could go on to try doubling and halving at home, Just set it to doubles to 10.